 - Any questions, email firstname.lastname@example.org.

-- All application materials must be submitted by May 6, at 11:59 p.m.
+- All application materials must have been submitted by May 13, at 11:59 p.m.
 PST.

 - There will be a waiting list for qualified students not accepted.